fpsluozi/CSE5525HW2/README.md

 1.0
 1.0
 That shows that performance converge after 2 iterations.

-3.Finally, there shows the results of step 5 for all data the results shows the converge quality too.
+3.Finally, there shows the results of step 5 for all data.
+The results shows the converge quality too.
 However it takes a lot of time.
 The results I got are:
 0.858098355323
 0.811909166684
 1.0